HasanRagab/project-cs-1/README.md

-Here is a markdown for your project without showing the project structure:

 # Project Overview

 This project is a C# application that involves a basic calculator and shape calculator functionalities.
 The application is containerized using Docker and utilizes a solution structure with multiple directories to organize its components.